NeiraIbrahimovic/PIC16A-Project-IrisClassification/README.md

  max_min function -Alexis
  Then we compared our decision tree to the computer generated tree. -Alexis
-### Scope and Limitations: -Andrew
+### Scope and Limitations:
 The dataset used is very small and only provides 150 samples' data.
 Because of this small dataset, it can not be seen as statistically significant data.
 This dataset is also from 1936 and may not be representative of today’s irises.

-### References and Acknowledgement: -Andrew
+### References and Acknowledgement:
  This project utilizes the Iris dataset that was originally collected by Edgar Anderson, and is found in the paper “The species problem in Iris”, and was compiled into a dataset by Ronald Fisher in his 1936 paper “The use of multiple measurements in taxonomic problems".
-It is found in UCI’s Machine Learning Repository [here]((https://archive.ics.uci.edu/ml/datasets/Iris))
+It is found in UCI’s Machine Learning Repository [here](https://archive.ics.uci.edu/ml/datasets/Iris)

 Edgar Anderson (1936).
 "The species problem in Iris".
 Annals of the Missouri Botanical Garden.
 23 (3): 457–509. doi:10.2307/2394164.
 R. A. Fisher (1936).
 "The use of multiple measurements in taxonomic problems".
 Annals of Eugenics.
 7 (2): 179–188. doi:10.1111/j.1469-1809.1936.tb02137.x.